commonwarexyz/monorepo/README.md

 _Examples may include insecure code (i.e. deriving keypairs from an integer arguements) to make them easier to run.
 Examples are not intended to be used directly in production._

-* [chat](./examples/chat/README.md): Send encrypted messages to a group of friends using [commonware-cryptography](https://crates.io/crates/commonware-cryptography) and [commonware-p2p](https://crates.io/crates/commonware-p2p).
+* [chat](./examples/chat/README.md): Send encrypted messages to a group of friends.
+* [vrf](./examples/vrf/README.md): Generate bias-resistant randomness with untrusted contributors.

 ## Licensing